 - An understanding that successful organizations, be they private or public sector, are driven by high quality, high morale and highly motivated employees.
 Leidos brings its experience and expertise to its government partners to assist them in achieving this success, and in doing so, we assist them in providing value-added products to the public they serve.

-- May include IT components as a component of the professional service requirement, but IT cannot comprise the majority of the scope:
+- May include Information Technology (IT) components as a part of the professional service requirement, but IT cannot comprise the majority of the scope;

 - Allows for ancillary support components (ODCs) such as equipment and supplies;